lihaoyi/mill-1/javapro.md

 In terms of IDE experience, Mill has support in IDEs like IntelliJ or VSCode like Maven or Gradle do, but that support turns out to be much more useful.

-Earlier, we looked a Maven build that configures some generated sources, and saw how the IDE experience of exploring the configuration was shallow: it told us what types things were, but not how these configuration values were actually used.
-Mill's experience is different: for example, consider the following custom task that creates some generated sources:
+Earlier, we looked a Maven and Gradle build, and saw how the IDE experience of exploring the configuration was shallow: it told us what types things were, but not how these configuration values came from or how they were actually used.
+Mill's experience is different.
+For example, consider the following custom task that creates some generated sources:

 ![IntellijNettyPeekDocs.png](docs/modules/ROOT/images/comparisons/IntellijNettyPeekDocs.png)